MartinThoma/MartinThoma.github.io/_posts/2014-05-10-discussions-with-friends.md

 left, most people will not do so.
 Somehow we quite often tend to a all-or-nothing thinking which is suboptimal in many cases.

-So, what can we do so to figure that out for ourselfs?
+So, what can we do so to figure that out for ourselves?
 Sometimes it is impossible to do so while discussing, but after the discussion you can think about it:

 * What arguments did I tell the others?
 How did I tell them?
 What were counter